1996 California Proposition 218: Written Notice and Public Hearing Requirements

 The parcels upon which a new or increased property-related fee or charge is proposed for imposition must be identified by the agency.
 The amount or rate of the property-related fee or charge proposed for imposition upon each identified parcel must also be calculated by the agency.
 The agency must then provide written notice by mail of the proposed property-related fee or charge to the record owner of each identified parcel upon which the property-related fee or charge is proposed for imposition.
 The written notice must include the amount or rate of the property-related fee or charge proposed upon each parcel, the basis upon which the amount or rate of the proposed property-related fee or charge was calculated, the reason(s) for the property-related fee or charge, together with the date, time and location of at least one public hearing on the proposed property-related fee or charge.
+Effective January 1, 2022, a notice by a water or sewer agency must also include a statement that there is a 120-day statute of limitations for challenging any new, increased, or extended property-related fee or charge.

 The required notice may be given by including it in the agency's regular billing statement for the property-related fee or charge, or by any other mailing by the agency to the address to which the agency customarily mails the billing statement for the property-related fee or charge.
 However, if the agency desires to preserve any authority it may have to record or enforce a lien on the parcel to which a property-related service is provided, the agency must also mail notice to the record owner's address shown on the last equalized assessment roll if that address is different from the billing or service address.

 The agency must conduct at least one public hearing upon the proposed property-related fee or charge not less than 45 days after mailing the notice of the proposed property-related fee or charge to the record owner(s) of each identified parcel upon which the property-related fee or charge is proposed for imposition.